alert

 Required Documents

-- Domestic supplier: Trade licence, VAT registration certificate and passport copy of company owner identified in the trade licence
+• Domestic supplier: Trade license, VAT registration certificate and passport copy of company owner identified in the trade license

-- Free zone: Trade licence, VAT registration certificate and passport copy of company owner identified in the trade licence
+• Free zone: Trade license, VAT registration certificate and passport copy of company owner identified in the trade license

-- Foreign supplier: Trade licence, Tax registration certificate and passport copy of company owner
+• Foreign supplier: Trade license, Tax registration certificate and passport copy of company owner

-- SMEs: Trade licence and copy of company owner identified in the trade licence
+• SMEs: Trade license and copy of company owner identified in the trade license

-- Freelancer: freelancer licence and owner passport copy
+• Freelancer: freelancer license and owner passport copy

 Dependent on other services